noamsauerutley/asterism-api/README.md

 <hr></hr>
 <p>
-  See the Front-End <a href="https://github.com/noamsauerutley/asterism-frontend/">here</a>.
+  See the front-end repo <a href="https://github.com/noamsauerutley/asterism-frontend/">here</a>.
 </p>
 <hr></hr>